XavierJEsteve/GatorDisco/README.md

 1. VVerify ip address of the pi by checking 'ip a' or ipconfig on windows.
 2. Change directy to disco_server/
 3. $ pip3 install -r requiremnets.txt
-4. $ python3 manage.py runserver 0.0.0.0:8000
+4. $ python3 manage.py runserver 0.0.0.0:<PORT#>
-  a.
-Any unused port can be used instead of 8000.
-4. Django should report if the service is running.
+6. Django should report if the service is running.
-5. Visit the ip address and port of the pi from another machine.
+7. Visit the ip address and port of the pi from another machine.
 An example may be 10.192.192.63:<PORT>